GUIDANCE ON SUBMITTING ABSTRACTS TO THE 30th EADPH CONGRESS IN TIMISOARA FROM 24 – 26 SEPTEMBER 2026

 19. Are there any other factors which need to be clarified with the authors?

-Decision: Accept/ Reject/Seek clarification/amendment from the authors.
+Decision: Accept/ Reject/Seek clarification or amendment from the authors.

 EXAMPLE OF A SATISFACTORY ABSTRACT